 Tank vs. Tankless: What Type of Water Heater is Ideal One for You?

 When you conclude it is time to upgrade, the question becomes tank vs. tankless.
 Here are a few things to consider about the advantages of tankless water heaters:

-- Tax rebate —Even though the initial price is usually higher, qualifying tankless water heaters come with a federal tax rebate of approximately $300.
+- Tax refund —Although the initial price is usually more expensive, qualifying tankless water heaters include a federal tax rebate of about $300.

 - Unlimited hot water—Tankless water heaters deliver hot water that never ends.

 - Life Expectancy—Tankless water heaters regularly outlive tank models by 5¬–10 years.